coolbutuseless/zstdlite/README.md

     #> Valiant           18.1   6  225 105 2.76 3.460 20.22  1  0    3    1

 ## Using a `zstdfile()` connection

+Use `zstdfile()` to allow read/write access of compressed data from any R code or package which supports connections.

 ``` r
 tmp <- tempfile()